 - Hidden Depths: Sophie is a classically-trained actress, who only ended up doing standup with her Apron Matron persona because Harry Drake ignored her desire to perform in legit theater.

 - Hollywood Thin: She actually is very slim and doesn't eat much.
-She is horrified when Midge (who is no Big Eater herself) takes a few macarons that the footman gave her; she herself sucks on a lemon.
+She acts condescendingly amused when Midge (who is herself no Big Eater) takes a few macarons that the footman gave her; she herself sucks on a lemon.

 - I Was Quite a Looker: Her Housewife character comments that she went from "rubenesque" to "Ruben Sandwich".

 - Iron Lady: Subverted.
 Midge is shocked to learn that the amiable and blue-collar Sophie Lennon is actually slender, elegant, erudite and thoroughly merciless.
 However, Susie discovers in Season 3 that she's also a giant bundle of nerves and insecurities the moment she steps out of her comfort zone.

 - Jerk with a Heart of Jerk: Starts to appear more sympathetic in season 3 when Susie manages to sell her as lead actress in a major theatrical production and Sophie, despite being very nervous about it, takes the project seriously and begins to show genuine promise as a dramatic actress.
 Then she promptly reveals her true colors once again by self-sabotaging out of fear and blaming Susie.

 - Lower-Class Lout: Invoked with her "Sophie from Queens" character.
 She's actually a refined aristocrat, but pretends to be a fat, boorish Apron Matron for her career.